Unifi Hotspot

 • Click on "Google Sheets API"

-• click the blue "Enable" button
+• Click the blue "Enable" button

-Create Service Account
+Create a Service Account

-2. Create a service account for your project
+2. Create a service account for your project.

 • In the sidebar on the left, select APIs & Services > Credentials

-• Enter name, description, click "CREATE"
+• Enter name and description, then click "CREATE"

-• You can skip permissions, click "CONTINUE"
+• You can skip permissions, then click "CONTINUE"

-• Click "+ CREATE KEY" button
+• Click the "+ CREATE KEY" button

 • Select the "JSON" key type option

-• Click "Create" button
+• Click the "Create" button

-• your JSON key file is generated and downloaded to your machine (it is the only copy!)
+• Your JSON key file is generated and downloaded to your machine (it is the only copy!)

-• click "DONE"
+• Click "DONE"

-• note your service account's email address (also available in the JSON key file)
+• Note your service account's email address (also available in the JSON key file)

 Google Sheet Setup

-1. Create a new Google Sheet and invite the Service Account with read/write permissions using the service account's email address
+1. Create a new Google Sheet and invite the Service Account with read/write permissions using the service account's email address.

-3. note the Google Sheets ID - from the sheets URL after /d/ and before /edit
+3. Note the Google Sheets ID - from the sheets URL after /d/ and before /edit.

 Bind Mounts